cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 # Aliases

-Using `.then()` callback functions to access the previous command values is great - but what happens when you're running code in hooks like `before` or `beforeEach`?
+Using `.then()` callback functions to access the previous command values is great&mdash;but what happens when you're running code in hooks like `before` or `beforeEach`?

 ```js
 beforeEach(function () {